KDAB/cxx-qt/book/src/getting-started/6-wasm-builds.md

 CXX-Qt and applications written with it can be compiled for WebAssembly, with a few limitations.
 Below you will find detailed instructions regarding how to build for the WASM target.

-## Additional Requirements

 You will need to have Qt for WebAssembly installed.
 The next section shows versions that have been tested.

-Make sure you have the Emscripten target for `rustc` with `rustup target add wasm-unknown-emscripten`.

 Additionally, if you haven't already, clone the `emsdk` git repo from [here](https://github.com/emscripten-core/emsdk).